GenomicsAotearoa/hts_workshop_mpi/level3/02-illlumina-mapping.md

 $ samtools view -bS bowtie2_results/Mb152.16S_M_bovis.sam | samtools sort -o bowtie2_results/Mb152.16S_M_bovis.bam
 ```

+> **Note:** There is no point in retaining the original `sam` file at this point, as the information it contains is more efficiently encoded within the `bam` format.

 We can now download the resulting `bam` file and import it into `Geneious`.

 > ### Exercise